 Quick answer

 Is the air quality good in Mexico City right now?
-Mexico City, Mexico currently has an Air Quality Index of 103, classified as Unhealthy for Sensitive Groups.
-PM2.5 is 29.0 μg/m³ (5.8x the WHO 2021 annual guideline of 5 μg/m³).
-Sensitive groups should limit outdoor exertion.
+Mexico City, Mexico currently has an Air Quality Index of 72, classified as Moderate.
+PM2.5 is 21.5 μg/m³ (4.3x the WHO 2021 annual guideline of 5 μg/m³).
+Acceptable for most; sensitive groups should monitor.

 PM2.5